krprasadreddy/hello-world-java/README.md

 ## Coding Guidelines
-* Adhere to the style of original, including naming conventions for classes and packages, variables, etc;
+* Adhere to the style of the original code, including naming conventions for classes and packages, variables, etc;
 * Use good object-oriented designs.
     *  Follow the MVC pattern laid out.
-    *  Use appropriate separation of concerns for services, util classes, etc.
+    *  Use appropriate separation of concerns for services, API calls, util classes, etc.
 * This project is Spring enabled.
 Use dependency injection as appropriate.
 * Provide descriptive comments as necessary.
 Use Javadocs style comments where appropriate.
 * Log as needed.
 The project currently uses java.util.logging to standard out.
 This is adequate for now.